I fix and improve English translations of Korean documents through my revision (editing/proofreading) service.

 “Translation revision” is the catch-all term I use to cover both of my translation-improvement workflows.
 Each revision type requires a distinct effort and is geared to different scenarios.
 There is no industry consensus on the specific meanings for these revision-related terms.
 Therefore, I’ve provided the following definitions and descriptions to clarify how I use these words in the context of my service.

-“Translation proofreading” refers to a monolingual review of the target text only.
-When proofreading, the only time I look at the source text is to clarify unclear or suspicious meanings in the target text.
-In other words, if you ask me to proofread a Korean-to-English translation, I will only read the English target looking for elements to fix.
+“Translation proofreading” refers to a monolingual review of the target (English) text only.
+When proofreading, the only time I look at the source (Korean) text is to clarify unclear or suspicious meanings in the target text.
+In other words, if you ask me to proofread a Korean-to-English translation, I will only read the English text, looking for elements to fix.
 As long as I understand (or think that I understand) the target text, I won’t compare it against the Korean.

-As a result of working only in the target text, the work goes quickly and you get a translated document free of problems that most monolingual readers might otherwise have noticed.
+As a result of working only in the target text, the work goes relatively quickly and you get a translated document free of problems that most monolingual readers might otherwise have noticed.
 On the other hand, proofreading does not guarantee that the job is free of mistranslations, omissions, or mistaken additions.